-The evaluator will analyze sales data from multiple sources (i.e. ESRPP and point-of-sale data from Circana and others) and determine the scope and market coverage, areas of overlap and whether there are any remaining gaps in the retail channel data.
-The evaluator will make recommendations on how to use the data to determine market adoption of RHP, as well as any other relevant MPIs.
+The evaluator will analyze sales data from multiple sources (i.e., ESRPP and point-of-sale data from Circana) and determine the scope and market coverage, areas of overlap, and any remaining gaps in retail channel data.
+The evaluator will make recommendations on how to use the data to determine market adoption of induction cooktops and ranges, as well as any other relevant MPIs.
 PA program data will also be analyzed to understand program-driven adoption levels.

-- Mid-stream incentive ESRRP retailer stocking and sales data: Participating Mid-Stream Incentive ESRPP retailers will provide full category sales and stocking data for all electric HVAC technologies sold in their California stores.
-These data will include quarterly sales data, pricing, and market penetration of RHP technology.
-The evaluator will work with CalMTA to access these data annually and have access to CalMTA's analysis including sales and price trends, and summary statistics. - Circana data: Circana data are based on actual sales for many California retailers, but it also includes forecasted sales for major retailers such as Home Depot, Lowe's, and Best Buy.
-However, since the ESRPP data include actual sales for these same large retailers, the combination of Circana's forecasted data with ESRPP's actual sales data will provide a more complete and accurate representation of the overall market for HVAC technologies in California.
+- ESRPP retailer residential cooking category stocking and sales data: ESRRP retailers will provide full category sales and stocking data for all electric cooking technologies sold in their California stores.
+Data will include quarterly sales data, pricing, and market penetration of induction technology.
+The evaluator will have access to CalMTA's quarterly analysis including sales and price trends, and summary statistics. - Circana data: Circana data sets are based on actual sales for many California retailers, but also include forecasted sales for major retailers, such as The Home Depot, Lowe's, and Best Buy.
+However, since ESRPP data includes actual sales for these same large retailers, the combination of Circana's forecasted data with ESRPP's actual sales data will provide a more complete and accurate representation of the overall market for cooking technologies in California.
 The evaluator will work with CalMTA to specify and potentially purchase these data to fill any gaps in retail sales data obtained through ESRPP.
-By merging these two datasets, the evaluator will be able to measure the total market for both gas and electric HVAC technologies, with a particular focus on RHP technology, across the entire state. - PA program and CEDARS data: The evaluator will assess program participation by compiling program data and California Energy Data and Reporting System (CEDARS) data to account for market interventions by California program administrators (PAs) that report their impacts in CEDARS.
-The evaluator will incorporate net-verified savings associated with program participation data into total market adoption estimates to avoid double-counting.
-This is discussed further below.
+By merging these two datasets, the evaluator will be able to measure the total market for both gas and electric cooking technologies, with a particular focus on induction technology, across the entire state.

-• Other sources of purchase or shipment data: The evaluator will work with CalMTA to gather shipment and sales data to assess sales across all channels.
-This may involve sources such as ENERGY STAR, Association of Home Appliance Manufacturers (AHAM), an appliance trade organization, Heating, Air-conditioning & Refrigeration Distributors International (HARDI), or CalMTA negotiated data sharing agreements with manufacturers and distributors or bulk purchase agreements.
+- PA program and California Energy Data and Reporting System (CEDARS) data: The evaluator will assess program participation by compiling program data and California Energy Data and Reporting System (CEDARS) data to account for market interventions by California program administrators that report their impacts in CEDARS.
+The evaluator will incorporate net-verified savings associated with program participation data into total market adoption estimates to avoid double-counting. - Other purchase or shipment data: The evaluator will work with CalMTA to gather shipment and sales data to assess sales across all channels.
+This may involve sources such as ENERGY STAR, the Association of Home Appliance Manufacturers (AHAM), or CalMTA-negotiated data-sharing agreements with manufacturers and distributors or bulk purchase agreements.